Every James Bond Movie Ranked—From Worst to Best

 16. Diamonds Are Forever (1971)

 It’s impossible to think of Sean Connery’s swansong without hearing Shirley Bassey blast its sultry theme tune in your head.
 And that’s just as well, as the film itself isn’t worth remembering in any great detail.
-SPECTRE head honcho Ernst Stavro Blofeld is back, but since he’s reduced to managing a sordid Las Vegas casino and impersonating an old woman to elude Bond, he’s not quite the Machiavellian mastermind he once was.
+Diamonds Are Forever sees the return of SPECTRE head honcho Ernst Stavro Blofeld, but since he’s reduced to managing a sordid Las Vegas casino and impersonating an old woman to elude Bond, he’s not quite the Machiavellian mastermind he once was.
 Similarly, Connery’s Bond is a (flabby) shadow of his former self, and seems bored to tears with the proceedings.
 (We as the audience can relate.)

 15. Quantum of Solace (2008)

 The long-awaited sequel to 2004’s Casino Royale sees James Bond at his darkest and most depressed.
-That same take on the character was largely dull in Dalton’s Licence to Kill, but somehow—and maybe it’s because Bond’s just lost the love of his life—Daniel Craig makes it compelling, and his very human 007 is one of the two selling points of the film.
+That same take on the character was largely dull in Dalton’s Licence to Kill, but somehow—and maybe it’s because Bond’s just lost the love of his life—Daniel Craig makes it compelling, and his very human 007 is one of the two selling points of Quantum of Solace.
 The other?
 A brilliantly-staged final shoot-out at a compound in the Bolivian desert.
 Vicious, exhilarating and beautifully orchestrated.